 - Rossetti is thought of as a typically Victorian poet, her view often represents the traditional Victorian attitude of the time.
 In ‘Remember’, however, she is slightly challenging the traditional Victorian ritual of mourning – typically, people at this time were supposed to spend a long time ‘in mourning’ – a state of sadness and serious reflection where after a loved one died they were not allowed to participate in enjoyable social activities and instead reflect on death.
 They wore black mourning clothes to demonstrate to others in society that they were remembering their dead, these clothes were also a symbol of spiritual darkness.

 - Emotions vs Reason

 Thanks for reading!
-If you’re studying this particular poem, you can buy our detailed study guide here.
+If you’re studying this particular poem and need a full analysis, you can buy our detailed study guide here.
 This includes:

 - Story + Summary

 - Speaker + Voice

 - Form and Structure Analysis

 - Themes + Deeper Ideas